israeldi/quantlab/_pages/bootcamp2019.md

   - Saves Memory on yoour Laptop/Desktop
   - Access from anywhere
   - File version history
-2. Download [OneDrive](https://onedrive.live.com/about/en-US/download/) (Ok option, but not recommended in the long-run.)
+2. Download [OneDrive](https://onedrive.live.com/about/en-US/download/) (Ok option, but not recommended in the long-run).
   - Only up to 1 terabyte of Memory
   - Not as good as Google Drive
   - Pairs well with Microsoft Office